Call for Abstracts

 Notifications of Results

-All notifications will be sent out by the end of March 2020 and will inform you whether your abstract has been rejected or accepted either as an oral presentation or as a poster.
+All notifications for the General Call for Abstracts were sent out by the beginning of April 2020.
+We will inform you whether your abstract has been rejected or accepted for the SPECIAL CALL on COVID-19 by mid July.

 Awards & Publications

 During the EHMA 2020 Annual Conference the following awards will be assigned: